 Hard Disk 15GB

-3) Extract the Image to a folder (You need WinRAR for extraction and extracted size is Approx 9.4GB).
-Make sure extraction is successful and you get all VMware files as below
+3) Extract the image to a folder (You need WinRAR for extraction, and the extracted file size is Approx 9.4GB).
+Make sure extraction is successful, and you get all VMware files as below

-4) Start VMware workstation and open the Mac OS X Leopard.vmx.
-(In VMware go to File – Open from extracted place)
+4) Start VMware Workstation and open the Mac OS X Leopard.vmx.
+(In VMware go to File – Open from the extracted place)

-5) Once you open the correct vmx files, you can see the configurations which already done on the image.
-The below screen is the default one when you open it, before you power on the virtual PC. ( this is what I’m getting in my PC)
+5) Once you opened the correct vmx files, you can see the configurations which already done on this image.
+The below screen is the default when you open it before powering on the virtual machine.

-6) Make sure Guest OS should be ‘FreeBSD’.
-Even if you have Dual processor and have option to select two processors in VMware option, DO NOT change to two.
+6) Make sure Guest OS is ‘FreeBSD’.
+Even if you have a Dual processor and have the option to select two processors in the VMware option, DO NOT change to two.
 Leave the Processors 1 only.
-Do not worry about Hard disk allocation 30GB.
-You can increase the memory size if you have memory resource in your computer.
+Do not worry about Hard disk allocation of 30GB.
+You can increase the memory size if you have a memory resource on your computer.

 7) That’s it click ‘Power on this virtual machine’.
 Now you should be able to see Mac OS.

-8) In case your Mac stuck with following welcome screen for a long time, try the below step.
+8) In case the Mac OS is stuck with the following welcome screen for a long time, try the below step.

 You must disable ‘Intel Hardware Virtualization’ from your BIOS.
-Note that any time you enable or disable the Hardware virtualization setting in the BIOS; one has to completely power off (cold restart) the CPU for 10 seconds before booting.
+Any time you enable or disable the Hardware virtualization setting in the BIOS; the computer should be completely powered off (cold restart) for 10 seconds before booting.

 Now start the Mac on VMware again, this time it will work fine.

-Somewhere I read that Network will not working in Mac with VMware, but it works fine with this image.
-I tested ‘Bridged’ and ‘NAT’ networks in VMware.
-It worked fine.
+Somewhere I read that Network will not be working in Mac with VMware, but it works fine with this image.
+I tested ‘Bridged’ and ‘NAT’ networks in VMware both worked well.

 Mac Admin Password

-This OS image has Mac Admin password, the password is ‘password ‘.
+This OS image has the Admin password, and the password is ‘password ‘.